rschlosser0205/git-example/README.md

 git-example

-This is an example change to my repo
+This is an example change to my repo.
+Here is another example change!